owulveryck/blog/content/post/from-cli-to-microservice.md

 $$\frac{\partial terraform}{\partial cli} + grpc^{protobuf} = \mu service(terraform)$$ [^3]

+[^3]: I know, these mathematical formulae come from nowhere.
+But I simply like the beautifulness of this language.
+(I would have been damned by my math teachers because I have used the mathematical language to describe something that is not mathematicalâ¦ Would you please forgive me, gentlemen :)

 ### About concurrency

 Terraform uses [backends](https://www.terraform.io/docs/backends/index.html) to store its states.
-By default it rely on the local filesystem, which is not concurrent safe and cannot be used when dealing with webservices.
+By default it rely on the local filesystem, which is, obviously, not concurrent safe.
+It does not scale and cannot be used when dealing with webservices.
 For the purpose of my article, I won't dig into the backend principle and stick to the local one.
-Of course, this will only work with one and only one client.
-If you plan to do more work around terraform-as-a-service, changing the backend will be a must!
+Hence, this will only work with one and only one client.
+If you plan to do more work around terraform-as-a-service, changing the backend is a must!

-### What will I test
+### What will I test?

 In order to narrow the exercice, I will partially implement the `plan` command.
-My test environment.
-On top of that, I will not implement any kind of interactivity.
-All the variables should be filled.

 My test case is the creation of an `EC2` instance on AWS.

-[^3]: I know, these mathematical formulae come from nowhere.
-But I simply like the beautifulness of this language.
-(I would have been damned by my math teachers because I have used the mathematical language to describe something that is not mathematicalâ¦ Would you please forgive me, gentlemen :)
+This example is a copy/paste of the example [Basic Two-Tier AWS Archtecture](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/two-tier).

+I will not implement any kind of interactivity.
+Therefore I have added som default values for the ssh key name and path.

+Let's check that the basic cli is working:

+{{< highlight shell >}}
+localhost two-tier [master*] terraform plan | tail
+      enable_classiclink_dns_support:   "<computed>"
+      enable_dns_hostnames:             "<computed>"
+      enable_dns_support:               "true"
+      instance_tenancy:                 "<computed>"
+      ipv6_association_id:              "<computed>"
+      ipv6_cidr_block:                  "<computed>"
+      main_route_table_id:              "<computed>"

+Plan: 9 to add, 0 to change, 0 to destroy.
+{{</ highlight >}}

+Ok, let's "hack" terraform!

+### hacking Terraform

+#### Creating the protobuf contract

+The contract will be placed in a `terraformservice` package.
+I am using a similar approche as the one used for the greeting example described before:

+{{< highlight protobuf >}}
+syntax = "proto3";

+package terraformservice;

+service Terraform {
+    rpc Plan (Arg) returns (Output) {}
+}

+message Arg {
+    repeated string args = 1;
+}

+message Output {
+    int32 retcode = 1;
+    bytes stdout = 2;
+    bytes stderr = 3;
+}
+{{</ highlight >}}

+Then i generate the `go` version of the contract with: `protoc --go_out=plugins=grpc:. terraformservice/terraform.proto`